JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 # About

 - This Project is davelop using [GitHub API (Application Programming Interface)](https://api.github.com/).
-And this Project is Under Development current version  is 0.5.0 (06 June 2023) - Latest
+And this Project is Under Development current version  is 1.0.0 (06 June 2023) - Latest

 - The 1.0.0 (06 June 2023) - Latest
 <br>

-- - This is the next major version of the Project
+- - This is the next major release of the Project
 <br>

 - - Adding repositories Search